dd32/td-gh-ex/README.txt

 == Description ==

 Albar is a responsive multipurpose Wordpress theme.
 You can use Albar to build a business website, portfolio website, online store or a simple blogging website which adapts nicely to all devices.
-We've integrated with some powerful plugins like Page Builder, WooCommerce, Contact Form 7 and more.
+We've integrated with some powerful plugins like SiteOrigin's Page Builder, WooCommerce, Contact Form 7 and more.

 == License ==